amethyst/amethyst/README.md

 [gc]: https://gitter.im/orgs/amethyst/rooms
 [di]: https://discord.gg/GnP5Whs

-**Warning: The engine is still in alpha, and thus it changes very fast.
-You may find out that some parts of the documentation can be outdated.
-If you find such an occurrence, feel free to open an issue and it will be fixed in no time.**
+## What is amethyst?!

+Amethyst is a game engine aiming to be fast and as configurable as possible.

-## Goals
+## Principles

+Those principles are what make amethyst unique and a leader in the world of game engines.

-* Massively parallel architecture
+* Massively parallel architecture.
-* Powered by a correct [Entity Component System][ecs] model
+* Powered by a correct [Entity Component System][ecs] model.
-* Rapid prototyping with [RON] files for prefabs and an abstract scripting API
+* Rapid prototyping with [RON] (Json-like) files for prefabs and an abstract scripting API.
+* Strong focus on encouraging reusability and clean interfaces.

 [ecs]: https://en.wikipedia.org/wiki/Entity–component–system
 [RON]: https://github.com/ron-rs/ron

+## Why amethyst?
+Why not some other engine?

+While other game engines are all really good (Unity, Unreal, JMonkeyEngine, Godot, LibGdx, ...), they all lack proper multithreading support.

+This allows game built with amethyst to use up to 99.9% of your processing power to make it run as smooth as possible.

+Using the [ecs] architecture, the code of games can be cleanly divided between data and behaviour, making it easy to understand what is going on, even if the game is running on a massive 64 threads processor.

+By design, the amethyst engine encourages you to write clean and reusable code for your behaviours and data structures, allowing engine users to easily share useful components, thus reducing development time and cost.

+While we may not be feature-packed (yet!), we all strongly believe that the community-oriented side of amethyst will make it thrive forward!

 ## Features

-Please visit the [features page][feat] for a list of features Amethyst provides and will provide.
+Please visit the [features page][feat] for a list of features Amethyst provides.

 [feat]: docs/FEATURES.md